Azure/azure-sdk-for-ruby/README.md

 For documentation on how to host Ruby applications on Windows Azure, please see the [Windows Azure Ruby Developer Center](http://www.windowsazure.com/en-us/develop/ruby/).

-For documenation on Azure PowerShell CLI tool for Windows, please see our readme [here](http://github.com/windowsazure/azure-sdk-tools).
+For documentation on Azure PowerShell CLI tool for Windows, please see our readme [here](http://github.com/windowsazure/azure-sdk-tools).

 For documentation on the Azure cross platform CLI tool for Windows, Mac and Linux, please see our readme [here](http://github.com/windowsazure/azure-sdk-tools-xplat).